Improving sampling by modifying the effective diffusion

 The effective dynamics is then given by

 where

-and~$(B_t)_{t\geqslant0}$ is a standard one-dimensional Brownian Motion.
+and~$(B_t)_{t\geqslant0}$ is a standard one-dimensional Brownian motion.
 As in~\eqref{eq:standard_drift_noise_relation_effective_dynamics}, the maps~$b_a$ and~$\sigma_a$ are related by the following identity:

-\end{proposition} The identity~\eqref{eq:drift_noise_relation_effective_dynamics} shows that the probability measure~$\xi\star\pi$ is still an invariant measure for the effective dynamics~\eqref{eq:overdamped_langevin_dynamics_effective_dynamics}, whatever the choice of the map~$a$.
+\end{proposition} The identity~\eqref{eq:drift_noise_relation_effective_dynamics} shows that the probability measure~$\xi\star\pi$ is still an invariant probability measure for the effective dynamics~\eqref{eq:overdamped_langevin_dynamics_effective_dynamics}, whatever the choice of the map~$a$.
 A natural candidate for the effective diffusion~$\sigma_a$ in~\eqref{eq:effective_dynamics}-\eqref{eq:drift_noise_relation_effective_dynamics} is the optimal homogenized diffusion~$\rme^{\beta F}$, which was shown to be optimal in some sense in~\cite[Section~5]{lelievre_2024}.
 In practice, one may want to scale the free energy by a factor~$\alpha\in\bbR$ so that the argument of the exponential is not too large, thus preventing unstable dynamics.
-This particular choice leads to our suggestion for the diffusion~\eqref{eq:optimal_diffusion_class}.
-We demonstrate on a numerical example below that using this diffusion indeed leads to a faster exploration of the latent space, hence a better exploration of the potential energy surface.
+This leads us to introduce the diffusion~\eqref{eq:optimal_diffusion_class}.
+We demonstrate on a numerical example below that using this diffusion indeed leads to a faster exploration of the latent space than with the standard overdamped Langevin dynamics~\eqref{eq:standard_overdamped_langevin}, hence a better exploration of the potential energy surface.

-\begin{remark} Note that any contribution of~$P^{\perp}$ vanishes in the evolution of the process~$t\mapsto\xi(q_t)$ in~\eqref{eq:overdamped_langevin_dynamics_effective_dynamics}, and subsequently in~\eqref{eq:effective_dynamics}.
-There is therefore a degree of freedom corresponding to the relative contributions between~$P$ and~$P^{\perp}$ in the definition of the diffusion.
-In particular, in the case of the diffusion~\eqref{eq:optimal_diffusion_class}, the additive constant the free energy is defined up to has an impact on this relative contribution.
-An optimal choice to balance the weights between~$P$ and~$P^{\perp}$ is left for a future work. \end{remark}
+\begin{remark} Note that any diffusion of the form $D(q)=g(q)P^\perp(q)+a(\xi(q))P(q)$ with $g$ a general function of the position leads to the same evolution process~\eqref{eq:overdamped_langevin_dynamics_effective_dynamics}, thus to the same effective dynamics~\eqref{eq:effective_dynamics}.
+There is therefore a degree of freedom corresponding to the choice of this function $g$, which amounts to balancing the relative (pointwise) contributions of~$P$ and~$P^\perp$ in~$D$.
+In particular, multiplying the function $a \circ \xi$ by a constant in~\eqref{eq:optimal_diffusion_class}, which amounts to adding a constant to the free energy, has an effect on this contribution.
+Optimally balancing the weights between $P$ and $P^\perp$ is left for future work. \end{remark}